-Furthermore, the Group will maintain its focus on developing and introducing new products to meet the evolving needs of its diverse customer base.
+Going forward, the Group will maintain its focus on developing and introducing new products to meet the evolving needs of its diverse customer base.
 The Group will also expand its customer base in both existing and emerging markets, with the aim of achieving continuous growth and enhancing its overall performance.
+The Group will continue to focus on higher-margin products and customers to further enhance its business and financial performance.

-Recovery of retail business and expansion of the wholesale business with growth potential
+Optimization of retail business and maintaining steady growth of wholesale business